-The perception survey is an essential tool for anyone looking to build a strategic approach to talent attraction in talent acquisition.
-It’s purpose is to help you identify how people really feel about a situation and understand how your brand, culture, company, and people are viewed.
-Combining new fresh insights with your existing data will enhance your ability to build up a strong employer brand, share a compelling value proposition, understand (and then share) your culture, and even improve engagement and experiences for both candidates and employees.
+The perception survey is an essential tool for anyone looking to build a strategic approach to talent acquisition.
+It’s purpose is to help identify how people really feel about a situation - and we use it to better understand how brands, cultures, companies, and people are viewed.
+Combining new, fresh insights with existing data can enhance your ability to build up a strong employer brand, share a compelling value proposition, understand (and then share) your culture, and even improve engagement and experiences for both candidates and employees.

-Conducting a perception survey not only helps you to identify true obstacles to attracting and engaging the people you want to hire most, but the insights gained from your survey will also help you to find and keep more people who can deliver on your brand promise.
+Conducting a perception survey helps to identify true obstacles to attracting and engaging the people you want to hire most.
+It also help to find and keep more people who can deliver on your brand promise.

-This subtle shift in the way you think will begin to drive you down the path of building a center of excellence in talent acquisition and help you deliver a real competitive advantage to the organization.
-It also forces you to think about resources more in line with this drawing:
+This subtle shift in the way we think will lead you down the path of building a center of excellence in talent acquisition and help you to deliver a real competitive advantage to your organization.

 See how “Data + Insights” radiates out to the value prop, brand, culture, and fit?
-Once you have those bolted down strategically in place, all the other stuff will stop looking like random chaotic choices and begin to look like strategic resource choices.
+Once you have those locked down strategically, all the other tactical efforts will stop looking like random chaotic choices and begin to look like strategic resource choices.
 In this way, your insights are being driven by quality research and discovery.
 Your resources and tactics are being driven by your strategy.
 Your strategy is being driven by your underlying goals and objectives.
 This approach gives you the ability to imagine and design down (from goals to strategy to insights) and then also build back up (from insights to tactics and resources).

-You might want to collect and combine both structured and unstructured employee data from multiple sources and touch points, distill the valuable feedback from the noise, and then translate the data into insights you can use.
-Together, these structured and unstructured data survey-related approaches will allow you to better understand and act on the preferences of your best employees and the candidates that you want to hire.
+To identify the most useful insights, collect and combine both structured and unstructured employee data from multiple sources and touch points, sift out the valuable data points from the noise, and then translate the data into insights you can use.
+Structured and unstructured data (together) allows you to better understand and act on the preferences of your best employees and the candidates that you want to hire.

-If you are like most others, a few of your top-level outcomes you want to achieve (with all this work) might be to:
+Your strategic talent goals will be driven from your business goals.
+If you are like most others, a few of your top-level outcomes you want to achieve might be to:

-- find new ways to attract new talent
+- find new and better ways to attract new talent

 - and improve the day-to-day satisfaction of your employees